 This Plan is a health maintenance organization (HMO).
 We require you to see specific physicians, hospitals, and other providers that contract with us.
 These Plan providers coordinate your health care services.
-The Plan is solely responsible for the selection of these providers in your area.
-Contact the Plan for a copy of their most recent provider directory.
+We are solely responsible for the selection of these providers in your area.
+Contact us for a copy of our most recent provider directory.
 You have a choice of enrollment in a High Option, a Standard Option, or a High Deductible Health Plan (HDHP) Option.